Local DNS Mapping

 server:syslib works similarly but keeps the query inside Surge while forwarding it to whatever DNS servers macOS is currently using.
 It is particularly useful in enhanced mode where the traditional system resolver might be bypassed.

-By default, all hostnames with the suffix '.local' will be resolved by the system.
+By default, all hostnames with the .local suffix are resolved by the system.

 Referencing Rule Sets Mac 5.10.0+